techcloud0/bankid-app-activation-spi/README.md

 will call the BankID issuing RA to enable BankID App as an additional OTP mechanism.

 The RA may implement different degrees of functionality
-* _OTP Administration_ which is the basic operations used by Vipps to to enable or disable BankID App as an OTP mechanism.
+* _OTP Administration_ which is the basic operations used by Vipps to enable or disable BankID App as an OTP mechanism.
 * _Activation without Code Device_ which enables usecases where the end user does not have another code device.

 Supporting the basic _OTP administration_ SPI is sufficient to add BankID App to end users already having a Netcentric BankID.